End of life planning: Making plans for after you die

 - leaving money in your Will for the funeral.

 If you or your loved ones can’t afford to do this, and they are getting certain benefits, they may be able to reduce the cost by applying for a Funeral Expenses Payment from the government.
-From spring 2020, the maximum amount a family can claim will rise from £700 to £1,000.

 There may also be further financial support available after you or a loved dies.